 Manual handling is any task that requires an individual to transport or support a load by hand or bodily force.
-This includes any type of physical labor or repetitive activities like lifting, putting down, carrying, pulling, pushing, or moving a load.
+This includes any type of physical labor, ergonomics, or repetitive activities like manual lifting, putting down, carrying, pulling, pushing, or moving a load.
 Some examples of manual handling tasks include packaging or lifting boxes, operating hand tools or other machinery, assembling products, pulling or pushing trolleys, and cleaning.
 If your employees are engaged in these types of activities, they are highly vulnerable to musculoskeletal injuries and other related disorders.

 According to a UK Labor Force Survey, an estimated 693,000 workers reported non-fatal injuries due to manual handling in 2019.
 In the same year, the US Bureau of Labor Statistics estimates that there were around 2.8 million non-fatal injuries and illnesses incurred.
-Meanwhile, Safe Work Australia states that there was a total of 114,435 work-related injuries and diseases reported in Australia from 2018 to 2019.
-Some of these injuries include lifting and fall-related injuries like muscle sprains, back pains, hernias, cuts, soft tissue damage, foot injuries, and neck injuries.
+Meanwhile, Safe Work Australia states that there was a total of 114,435 occupational injuries and diseases reported in Australia from 2018 to 2019.
+Some of these ergonomic injuries include lifting and fall-related injuries like muscle sprains, back injuries, hernias, cuts, soft tissue damage, foot injuries, and neck injuries.

 To give you a broader picture, here are a few examples of jobs that require manual handling training:

 Workers in different industries each face their own manual handling risks.
 For example, warehouse and delivery employees may suffer from more back and joint injuries due to repetitive lifting of loads.
 On the other hand, construction workers who typically operate heavy machinery are at risk for injuries like muscle strains and lacerations.

 By providing your employees with manual handling training, you can prevent such injuries, boost productivity, and ensure that they are working safely and comfortably.